jlevy/kash/README.md

     archaic and don't support these features well (more on this below) but I have a new terminal, Kerm, that shows these as tooltips and makes every command clickable (please contact me if you'd like an early developer preview, as I'd love feedback)

-- A bunch of other small utilities for making all this easier, including:

-  - Parsing and representing text docs as sentences, paragraphs, or chunks of text

-  - Diffing words and tokens and filtering diffs to control what changes LLMs make to text

-  - Tools for detecting file types and automatic, readable file naming conventions

-  - Media handling of videos and audio, including downloading and transcribing videos

-### Credits

 All of this is only possible by relying on a wide variety of powerful libraries, especially [LiteLLM](https://github.com/BerriAI/litellm),